The authentic 'unknown' Amalfi Coast - Hiking off-the-beaten-track - AMA4

 LEVEL OF DIFFICULTY

-Moderate: In the extended programme there are some more difficult walks, which include some longer sections uphill, sometimes on paths with rough surfaces.
+Moderate: Some difficult walks, which include some longer sections uphill, sometimes on paths with rough surfaces.
 Most of the trails are well maintained.
-Part of the walks can be shortened and some longer options are available.
+Parts of the walks can be shortened and some longer options are available.

 ARRIVAL & DEPARTURE